 Plasticity Forum throws up ways to deal with plastic waste

 By Christy choi- Published on June 14, 2013 by SCMP

 Christy Choi from the environment section of the South China Morning Post discussed the 2013 Plasticity Forum and its success in bringing together entrepreneurs, non-profit groups, the government and many more communties to help reduce, reuse, recycle and recover plastic all over the world.
 As the forum took place in Hong Kong this year many issues directly related to HK and Asia have been brought to the fore.
 Read the full article here...Continue Reading »

 Ocean Recovery Alliance

 The Grate Art project is about street art bringing a message to the community about not dumping in our city street-drains, because those actions impact our waters.
 Eight commissioned artists will create ceramic plates to be located on street drains in Hong Kong - a city whose main geographic asset is the ocean.
 The project will help to develop local art/design, while also adding some interesting color to our streets, with an important, yet subtle message, of protecting our ocean.
 Please visit our Grate Art page to see how you can support this great program.

 Ocean Recovery Alliance Introduction

-The Ocean Recovery Alliance is a registered charitable organization in Hong Kong, and is a 501c3 non-profit organization in California.
-The Ocean Recovery Alliance strives to take a lead with a variety of existing stakeholders, leveraging each of their qualities and institutional capacities when needed, while combining forces with the business and technology sectors in ways that have not been done before.
+The group is a registered charitable organization in Hong Kong, and is a 501c3 non-profit organization in California.
+Ocean Recovery Alliance strives to take a lead with a variety of existing stakeholders, leveraging each of their qualities and institutional capacities when needed, while combining forces with the business and technology sectors in ways that have not been done before.